Windows 11 Won’t Wake From Sleep: How To Fix It

 7. Select Run the troubleshooter.

-If the troubleshooting feature doesn’t have a problem, this doesn’t mean that the issue is a user error.
+If the troubleshooting feature has no problem, this doesn’t mean the issue is a user error.
 It just means that there wasn’t anything found internally by the feature.

-If you need to call IT to support you through the issue, they will likely run a troubleshooter.
+They will likely run a troubleshooter if you need to call IT to support you through the issue.

 Signs There Is A Bigger Problem

-By your assessment, your Windows 11 won’t wake from sleep.
-So how would you know if there was something more going on?
+By your assessment, your machine won’t wake from sleep.
+So, how would you know if there was something more going on?

-You can look out for a few things to ensure there isn’t a more significant problem at hand.
-If in addition to not waking from sleep:
+You can look for a few things to ensure no more significant problems.
+If, in addition to not waking from sleep:

 • Your computer is displaying a blue screen with an error message.